Living-with-machines/zoonyper/docs/source/getting-started/tutorials/setting-up-your-first-project.rst

    *Note: Be sure to select the correct files and formats, and avoid downloading the "workflow classifications" file.*

 #.
-Once the files are downloaded, move them to a new folder and give each file
+Once the files are downloaded, move them to a new folder.
+Rename them as necessary so that they match these specific names:
-   a specific name:

    * ``classifications.csv`` for the classifications file
    * ``subjects.csv`` for the subjects file